 “What’s the word on the street, Tuft?”
 Vivenna asked, siding up to a beggar.

-He snorted, holding out his cup to those who passed.
-However, the street was still rather empty.
-It was too early in the morning.
-Tuft, however, was always one of the first to arrive in the mornings.
+He snorted, holding out his cup to those few who passed in the early light.
+Tuft was always one of the first to arrive in the mornings.

 “Why do I care?” he said.